 2. Pack Out Trash, Compost and Recycling

-Whether you’re in the front country or backcountry, the easiest way to make an impact is sorting your waste.
+Whether you’re in the front country or backcountry, the easiest way to make an impact is by sorting your waste.
 Bring at least two reusable trash bags, one for trash and one for recycling, you could even consider bringing one for compost.
-If your campground or trailhead doesn’t have compost or recycling, take it home and make sure your waste is properly disposed.
+If your campground or trailhead doesn’t have compost or recycling, take it home and make sure your waste is properly disposed of.
 Make frontcountry camping even easier with these.

 3. Buy Organic Food

 Organic agriculture is easier on the environment than traditional agriculture, said Greg Gausewitz, REI product sustainability manager.
 Traditional agriculture uses synthetic fertilizers, herbicides and pesticides that can be harmful to the environment.
 So, if you’re buying dehydrated food with us or shopping at your local grocery store for food to make yourself, consider going organic.
 (Learn more here and here.)

 4. Get Biodegradable Soap and Toothpaste

 Soap and toothpaste can have a negative impact on the environment and can take a long time to degrade out in the wilderness.
 Bring biodegradable products into the wild, and always make sure you’re 200 feet away from any water source when you’re using soap or toothpaste.

 The lowest-impact product is often the one that already exists.
 Before buying a new piece of gear, consider buying used gear, renting your gear or repairing the gear you do have.
 “The longer you can keep a product in use, the longer you’re avoiding the impact that new products have on the environment,” Greg said.

 6. Make Cleanup a Game

 It can be fun to clean up your campsite or the trail, especially with kids.
 “Use your reusable trash bags, and make it an adventure or game to pick up any trash left behind by others who were there before you,” said Adam Hockey, senior field research guide and backpacking expert.